 We are pleased to announce a solo exhibition of new work by artist Laura Aldridge: sumVigour.
 In this exhibition, Aldridge presents a group of ten new works created in her studio over the last few months, which offer new developments in surface, scale, arrangement and sensory affect in her use of ceramic and textiles.
 A mixture of wall-based and freestanding work, she brings them together at CAMPLE LINE in the distinctive proportions of the upstairs gallery.

-The exhibition will open on 19 June and run until 29 August 2021 and is accompanied by a new text by Oliver Basciano.
+The exhibition runs until 29 August 2021 and is accompanied by a new text by Oliver Basciano.

 Vibrant and tactile, Laura Aldridge’s work engages, indeed embraces, all our senses.
 Taking many forms and scales, her work derives from her deep-seated instinct for colour and texture, and from the knowing and intuitive approach she takes to making and to materials and their possibilities.
 She has said: ‘Being completely absorbed in the process of making, being alert and open is really very important to how an idea develops.
 It is physical research and it is how I move the work forward.’